 “What we see is that, despite the difficulties they endured, soldiers never tried to stop fraternising with their opponents, not just during Christmas but throughout the year”.

 Indeed, it is entirely possible, and maybe likely, that in at least some instances, junior officers were involved in the truces.

 They may have deliberately omitted from reports the fact that these meetings in no-man’s-land had ever occurred.

-This kind of subversive peace-making was detailed back in a 1980 book entitled ‘Trench Warfare 1914-1918 The Live and Let Live System’ by Tony Ashworth.
+Covert peace-making during the First World War was detailed back in a 1980 book entitled ‘Trench Warfare 1914-1918 The Live and Let Live System’ by Tony Ashworth.